bluesky66-dev/Pabau2/README.md

 Now add `import { } from '@pabau/ui'` at top of the new page file and fill in the {} with components you need.

+## Backend
+The backend is a REST MVC framework.
+We are using NestJS and converting it into Serverless Vercel Functions at compile-time.

+The backend is designed to only be called from Hasura (Webhooks and Actions).

+To view the Backend, you can either visit [https://backend.new.pabau.com](https://backend.new.pabau.com) or run `yarn nx serve backend` to develop on it locally with live reloading (HMR).

 ## Code Rules

 * Branch from master, PR back to master.